 The efficiency of the survey meter for the nuclide in question can be found on the calibration sticker affixed to the survey instrument.
-If this is not indicated, contact the EHSD regarding instrument calibration.
+If this is not indicated, contact the EHS-RSS regarding instrument calibration.

-The meter time constant, also referred to in operator's manuals as the response time is most often defined as the time required for the meter to read 90% of full scale.
-A list of meter time constants is attached.
-If the time constant for your meter is not on this list, consult the operator's manual, contact the manufacturer's technical support department, or contact the EHSD.
+The meter time constant, also referred to in operator's manuals as the response time, is most often defined as the time required for the meter to read 90% of full scale.
+A list of meter time constants can be found at the end of this section.
+If the time constant for your meter is not on this list, consult the operator's manual, contact the manufacturer's technical support department, or contact EHS-RSS for assistance.

-If the calculated MDA for the counting system is greater than 3300 dpm for beta-gamma counting systems or 330 dpm for alpha counting systems, contact the EHSD for instructions.
+If the calculated MDA for the counting system is greater than 3,300 dpm for beta-gamma counting systems or 330 dpm for alpha counting systems, contact EHS-RSS for instructions.
 The detector may be malfunctioning or contaminated, causing a high background count rate, or a more efficient detector may be required.

-If there is evidence that the vial is leaking (i.e., an elevated contamination level is found on the exterior of the package) take precautions to limit the spread of the contamination and notify the EHSD immediately.
+If there is evidence that the vial is leaking (i.e., an elevated contamination level is found on the exterior of the package) take precautions to limit the spread of the contamination and notify EHS-RSS immediately.

 - 10. Open the package and visually verify that the interior packaging is intact.
 If the interior packaging is damaged, the vial may be damaged and leaking.
 Take extra care to prevent surface and personnel contamination when handling the primary vial. - 11.
 Survey the primary vial for removable contamination (using the appropriate counting instrument) and compare the reading to the MDA.
 If the surface of the primary vial is contaminated, other personnel who may use that radioactive material need to be made aware of the condition of the vial.
-If the level of removable contamination is such that you suspect that the vial is cracked or broken, contact the EHSD immediately. - 12.
+If the level of removable contamination is such that you suspect that the vial is cracked or broken, contact EHS-RSS immediately. - 12.
 Check the primary vial label to ensure that it matches the entry on the shipping invoice.
-If the wrong material was shipped, you must inform the EHSD if a replacement shipment will be sent. - 13.
-Transcribe the RSO Number to the primary and secondary containers.
+If the wrong material was shipped, you must inform EHS-RSS if a replacement shipment will be sent. - 13.
+Transcribe the RSO number to the primary and secondary containers.
 This allows the shipment to be identified for radioisotope inventory verification and helps ensure proper completion of waste disposal forms. - 14.
-The person who checked in the package must sign the form as Surveyor to indicate that the shipment was received and checked in. - 15.
-Immediately send or fax (979-845-1348) a copy of the completed form to the EHSD. - 16.
-The box that the material was shipped in may be discarded as non-radioactive waste as long as the permittee ensures that the box is not contaminated (by performing and documenting a contamination survey) and obliterates any radioactive signs or symbols.
+The person who checked in the package must sign the form as surveyor to indicate that the shipment was received and checked in. - 15.
+Immediately send a copy of the completed form to EHS-RSS. - 16.
+The box that the material was shipped in may be discarded as non-radioactive waste as long as the Permit Holder ensures that the box is not contaminated (by performing and documenting a contamination survey) and obliterates any radioactive signs or symbols.
 The signs and symbols can be obliterated by covering them with duct tape or marking them out with a black marker.
 The container may then be discarded as normal solid waste.
 All material used during the package check-in procedure (gloves, wipes, etc.) should be considered contaminated and discarded in a radioactive waste container.

 - 17. Some vendors participate in a Styrofoam container recycling program.
-It is a requirement of the vendor as well as the EHSD that a survey of the container for removable contamination be performed and documented before the Styrofoam package is sent back to the vendor. - 18.
-Any questions regarding this procedure may be directed to the EHSD at 979-845-1361.
+It is a requirement of the EHS-RSS that a survey of the container for removable contamination be performed and documented before the Styrofoam package is sent back to the vendor.
+Remember that an empty package may also be a regulated shipment. - 18.
+Any questions regarding this procedure may be directed to EHS-RSS at (979) 845-1361.